 (1) Loading may be applied through air bags, or by cross beams arranged to simulate distributed loading.
 To prevent distortion of the profile at the points of load application or support, transverse ties and/or stiffeners (such as timber blocks or steel plates) may be applied.

 (2) During load application, up to attainment of the service load, the load may be removed and then reapplied.
-For this purpose the service load may be estimated as 30 % of the ultimate load.
+For this purpose, the service load may be estimated as 30 % of the ultimate load.
 Above the service load, the loading should be held constant at each increment until any time-dependent deformations due to plastic behaviour have become negligible.

 (3) For tests on Z-piles at least one double sheet pile should be used.